6 Must-Know Web Design Trends That Boost Conversions

-We’ve compiled 6 key web design trends to help you create a seamless user experience on your eCommerce store and boost your conversions in the process.
+We’ve compiled 6 key web design trends to help you create a seamless user experience on your eCommerce store and boost conversions in the process.

 Do you remember how Argos operated a few years ago?

 No products on display and everything kept in a behind-the-counter warehouse meant you’d spend an eternity flicking through huge catalogues in an attempt to find the perfect product.

 Once found, you’d punch the product number into a little machine checking stock levels before filling out an in-store order form.

 It was a long winded, infuriating experience.

 Well, Argos got wise to the poor user experience and started rolling out digital stores.
 Stores where shoppers could to quickly find and order their perfect products from an in store iPad.

 There’s no difference in the information provided in either store, the difference is simply in improving the user experience.
 Users in the modern stores are presented with a more streamlined, user-friendly experience which has helped Argos increase overall sales.

 It’s exactly the same with your online store.
 Improving user experience is proven to increase engagement, conversions, and customer satisfaction.